 - 1. Individual teachers will speak to classes about specific courses. - 2.
 Form Teachers will introduce students to career decision making.
 They will lead students though the course handbook and course selection process.
 This information has been put onto SEQTA for students to access. - 3.
-All Year 10 parents & students should attend the 'Year 10 Subject Selection Parent Information Evening' in the School Gym 7pm on Tuesday 18th July.
+All Year 10 parents & students should attend the 'Year 10 Subject Selection Parent Information Evening' in the School Gym 7pm on Tuesday 16th July.
 Prior to this event there will be a Career Expo happening in the Performing Arts Theatre at the School running from 4:30 7:00pm to assist parents & students start investigating the options available to students. - 4.
-Year 10 parents and students will access the Subject Selection Online (SSO) website to select courses for 2024.
-You can access this site by clicking on the icon. - 5.
-A pin number can be attained at the site as per the graphic below.
+After the Year 10 Subject Selection Parent Information Evening' Year 10 parents and students will access the Subject Selection Online (SSO) website to select courses for 2025.
+You can access this site by clicking on the SSO icon to the right. - 5.
+A pin number can be obtained at the site as per the graphic below.
+On the Login screen, click 'here' at the bottom of the login box and then enter the student's education email address to retrieve the required pin and follow the instructions in the email.